 Google Chrome browser management is one of the most impressive examples of Android Enterprise managed configurations.
 Android admins can set manual whitelists and blacklists and configure the Chrome proxy server.
 IT pros can run a blacklist if they want to ensure that users avoid a set list of sites.
 Whitelisting allows IT to set a list of acceptable sites for users to visit, and all other sites are blocked.

 Android Enterprise features go beyond security, however.
 Google recently added the ability to manage in-house and web applications from the Google Play iframe, an application management console.
 This console requires support from the EMM tool, but if IT pros use Google Play iframe, they can take advantage of two very useful capabilities.

 Web apps.
 Android Enterprise has not supported web shortcuts -- a handy feature for admins pushing intranet sites or useful corporate resources to devices -- since its inception.
 Web shortcuts are the equivalent of bookmarks that live on the home screen of devices.
-With the new Android Enterprise feature, however, IT can create and deploy web applications -- apps that run within a browser -- as if they were normal Google Play Store applications.
+With the Android Enterprise feature, however, IT can create and deploy web applications -- apps that run within a browser -- as if they were normal Google Play Store applications.

 Private internal apps.
 IT can upload any private applications -- internal applications that aren't available in the app store -- to Google Play before deploying them.
-Previously, this process was lengthy and included a one-time fee of $25 for the first upload of a private application.
+Previously, this process was lengthy and included a one-time fee of $25 for the upload of a private application.

-With Android Enterprise's new private app upload, deploying these applications only takes minutes and no longer requires the one-time developer fee.
+With Android Enterprise's private app upload, deploying these applications only takes minutes and no longer requires the one-time developer fee.
 Apps published with this method are automatically restricted to the Android Enterprise organization ID associated with the organization's Android Enterprise account.
 IT can deploy apps almost immediately after the upload.

 Part one of this series identified helpful features for reducing data leakage and improving authentication on Android devices.